Free

 (3) Insured Values

-Now that you have an idea of what can be covered in terms of FPP items and perils, It’s time to talk about valuation.
+Now that you have an idea of what can be covered in terms of FPP items and perils, it’s time to talk about valuation.
 You know how important your FPP is to your business.
-For example, you may have significant value assigned to your packshed as a multi-functional space for storage, washing, packing, meetings and lunch breaks.
+For example, you may have significant value assigned to your packshed as a multi-functional space for storage, washing, packing, meetings, and lunch breaks.
 You couldn’t sustain your business without it, so it is undoubtedly valuable.
 However, the insured value of your packshed is going to be more objective to the value of the structure itself, with limits set by the insurer.

 How do insured values work?